projectsbyif/trillian-demo-server/README.md

-# Verifiable Dataset Server
+# Trillian Log Server

-This is a virtual machine with a demo of a working verifiable dataset with two components:
+This is a virtual machine with a demo of a working Trillian log server, made up of parts:

 1. An instance of [Trillian](https://github.com/google/trillian), providing the Merkle tree implementation using MySQL for storage

 2. A flask app (webserver) which:

+   * Provides a [demo UI](https://192.168.99.4:5000/) to create and delete logs
    * Provides Trillian API endpoints to allow a client to synchronise and check the merkle tree
-   * Provides a demo UI to create and delete logs
    * Provides a demo API endpoint for inserting new log records
-   * Provides API endpoints for synchronising and checking the merkle tree

 ## Run